Bengal Presidency: Society

 Bengali society remained deeply conservative during the colonial period with the exception of social reform movements.
 Historians have argued that the British used a policy of divide and rule among Hindus and Muslims.
-This meant favoring Hindus over Muslims and vice versa in certain sectors.
+This meant favouring Hindus over Muslims and vice versa in certain sectors.
 For example, after the Permanent Settlement, Hindu merchants such as the Tagore family were awarded large land grants that previously belonged to the Mughal aristocracy.
-In Calcutta, where Hindus formed a majority, wealthy Muslims were often given favors over Hindus.
+In Calcutta, where Hindus formed a majority, wealthy Muslims were often given favours over Hindus.
 One aspect that benefitted the Hindu community was increased literacy rates.
 Many Muslims, however, remained alienated from English education after the abolition of Persian.
 Bengali society continued to experience religious nationalism which led to the partition of Bengal in 1947.

 British Bengali cities included a cosmopolitan population, including Armenians and Jews.
 Anglo-Indians formed a prominent part of the urban population.
 Several Gentlemen's clubs were established, including the Bengal Club, Calcutta Club, Dacca Club, Chittagong Club, Tollygunge Club and Saturday Club.